-You can never be too ready for Open Enrollment, so we wanted to share three more tips on how to make the most of virtual Open Enrollment.
+You can never be too ready for Open Enrollment, so we wanted to share three strategies on how to make the most of your virtual Open Enrollment.
 In case you missed it, make sure you check out our pieces on how to improve your Open Enrollment readiness levels and what other clients are sharing about how they’ve prepared.

 Open Enrollment Tip #1: Increase “Face-to-Face” Interaction

 In a recent Forbes article on increasing your team’s effectiveness, one of the recommendations was “increase “face-to-face” interaction.”
 That means (you guessed it) turning on video when the opportunity presents itself.
 This may be harder to achieve if you plan on hosting a larger benefit enrollment meeting, so consider hosting smaller discussion groups.

 With this model, all attendees should be able to use video.